 Step 6 – Insulation and Ventilation

-Check the condition of insulation materials and replace them if necessary.
+Check the condition of roof insulation materials and replace them if necessary.
 Proper insulation and ventilation are important for energy efficiency and for preventing future issues like condensation or mold growth.

 Step 7 – Finishing Touches